 Certificate of Specialization in Chinese

 Students can earn a Certificate of Specialization in Chinese by completing the six-course sequence Chinese 1001 through Chinese 3002 with a C- or better in each of the required courses.
 Anyone interested in participating in the certificate program should go to the Office of Academic Advising to register for the program.
 Any student interested in pursuing a certificate who has placed above one or more of the required courses should discuss possible course substitutions with the Office of Academic Advising and the Chinese Program’s advisor for the certificate.
-Visit the certificate page in the undergraduate bulletin.

 Courses in the General Education Program